 There may be concerns about brain drain from developing countries.
 A selection effect is evident in the fact that the new WPs come at a price.
 Note, however, that this is temporary migration.
 There will be remittances generated.
-And the rate of return to education in developing countries will almost certainly rise.
+And the returns to education in developing countries will almost certainly increase.
 The scheme will probably also reduce the widespread problem of the educated unemployed in developing countries that has been seen as stemming (in part at least) from queues generated by restrictions on international migration (Fan and Stark, 2007).
 (To the extent that the scheme draws heavily on the educated unemployed currently waiting for WPs in low-wage economies, this will imply lower foregone income and hence a higher equilibrium price.)
-Improvements in credit markets in developing countries-possibly with the help of external development assistance-could help broaden access to the new opportunities for migration.
-Development assistance could be channeled toward improved information and access in developing countries to the purchasable WPs.
+Improvements in credit markets in developing countries (possibly with the help of external development assistance) could help broaden access to the new opportunities for migration.
 The host country could also allow migrants to pay off the WP through higher taxes (similarly to how some countries help students finance tertiary education).

 We have discussed the policy as if it is implemented by only one host country.
 Multiple host countries need not face the same price in equilibrium given differences in their attractiveness to potential migrants, including differences in their tax rate on WPs.
-Putting those differences aside, if additional rich countries introduce this market (a higher n_h) then the equilibrium price will fall.
+Putting those differences aside, if additional rich countries introduce this market (a higher $n_h$ ) then the equilibrium price will fall.
 Potential migrants in low-wage economies will benefit from greater competition among high-wage countries.